-Perinatal Obsessive-Compulsive Disorder (OCD) Carmen Croicu, MD Perinatal OCD Perinatal period is a high-risk time for the onset or exacerbation of OCD and the risk is higher in the postpartum period than during pregnancy; rates of postpartum OCD exacerbation between 25% and 75%.
+Perinatal Obsessive-Compulsive Disorder (OCD) Carmen Croicu, MD Perinatal OCD Perinatal period is a high-risk time for the onset or exacerbation of OCD and the risk is higher in the postpartum period than during pregnancy; rates of postpartum OCD exacerbation between 25% and 50%; rates of new-onset OCD in pregnancy range from 2 to 22%.
 Consider screening for OCD in patients presenting with anxiety and depression (high rates of comorbidity with anxiety disorders and MDD).
-Screening for OCD symptoms and intrusive thoughts of harming the baby • Some useful screening questions:
+Screening for OCD symptoms and intrusive thoughts of harming the baby Examples of screening questions:

 "Are you having any thoughts that keep bothering you that you'd like to get rid of but cannot?"
 "Do you do things over and over again because you feel anxious if you don't (for example, checking on your baby, washing your hands)?"
 "Sometimes parents have scary thoughts or images of harm coming to their baby, accidentally or deliberately.
-Have you had any thoughts like that?" - positive OCD screen should be followed by a diagnostic evaluation - Yale-Brown Obsessive-Compulsive Scale (Y-BOCS): interviewer-rated scale, 10 items, gold standard for symptom severity measurement, > 25-35% decrease in score = response to treatment, < 8 = remission of OCD Unique features of perinatal OCD Pregnancy: gradual onset -contamination obsessions and cleaning rituals (frequent) Postpartum: rapid onset (within 4 weeks) -frequent occurrence of aggressive obsessions and intrusive thoughts/fears of accidentally harming the baby -avoidance behaviors (e.g. bathing), mental rituals, compulsive checking of infant -contamination obsessions and cleaning compulsions, checking compulsions Risks of untreated OCD adverse pregnancy outcomes (preterm delivery, low-birth weight, preeclampsia), reduced ability to care for the newborn, negative impact on mother-infant bonding Differential diagnosis of intrusive thoughts about harming the baby OCD: thoughts of harm are ego dystonic (foreign/disturbing to the patient, inconsistent with their beliefs and values); feelings of guilt and shame, good insight, compulsive rituals, no risk of infant-harming behaviors Postpartum psychosis: thoughts of harm are ego syntonic (acceptable to the patient); poor insight, no feelings of guilt and shame, delusions and/or hallucinations, no compulsive rituals, increased risk of harm, never leave the mother alone with the baby Postpartum depression: associated depressive symptoms, no delusions and/or hallucinations or mood-congruent psychotic symptoms, low risk of harm but high risk with associated psychotic symptoms Perinatal OCD (Continued) Guidelines for management of perinatal OCD First-line evidence-based therapies: CBT, specifically exposure and response prevention (ERP), SSRIs CBT/ERP: 1st line treatment for mild-moderate OCD, highly effective CBT/ERP + SSRI: for moderate-severe OCD SSRIs: preferred when the severity of symptoms prevents the mother from engaging in CBT/ERP Other interventions: psychoeducation provided to mother and families about the nature of infant-focused obsessions Pharmacological treatment:
+Have you had any thoughts like that?" - positive OCD screen should be followed by a diagnostic evaluation - OCD screening: Obsessive Compulsive Inventory-Revised (OCI-R); 18-item self-report scale - Perinatal Obsessive-Compulsive Scale (POCS); selfreport scale, not freely available - Yale-Brown Obsessive-Compulsive Scale (Y-BOCS): gold-standard for OCD symptom severity Unique features of perinatal OCD Pregnancy: gradual onset - contamination obsessions accompanied by cleaning and washing compulsions (frequent) Postpartum: rapid onset (within 4 weeks) -frequent occurrence of aggressive obsessions and intrusive thoughts/fears of accidentally harming the baby -avoidance behaviors (e.g. avoiding infant, knives), mental rituals, compulsive checking of infant -contamination obsessions and excessive cleaning compulsions Risks of untreated OCD - -adverse pregnancy outcomes (preterm birth, low-birth weight, preeclampsia) - -reduced ability to care for the newborn - -negative impact on mother-infant bonding - -negative cognitive and emotional development in children - -diminished quality of life Differential diagnosis of intrusive thoughts about harming the baby OCD: thoughts of harm are ego dystonic (foreign/disturbing to the patient, inconsistent with their beliefs and values); feelings of guilt and shame, preserved insight, compulsive rituals, no desire to act on thoughts, no risk of infant-harming behaviors Postpartum psychosis: thoughts of harm are ego syntonic (acceptable to the patient); poor insight, no feelings of guilt and shame, delusions and/or hallucinations, no compulsive rituals, increased risk of harm, never leave the mother alone with the baby Postpartum depression: associated depressive symptoms, no delusions and/or hallucinations or mood-congruent psychotic symptoms, low risk of harm but increased risk with associated psychotic symptoms Perinatal OCD (Continued) Guidelines for management of perinatal OCD First-line evidence-based therapies: CBT, specifically exposure and response prevention (ERP), SSRIs CBT/ERP: 1st line treatment for mild-moderate OCD, highly effective CBT/ERP + SSRI: for moderate-severe OCD SSRIs: preferred when the severity of symptoms prevents the mother from engaging in CBT/ERP Other interventions: psychoeducation provided to mother and families about the nature of infant-focused obsessions Pharmacological treatment: